 Prior to February 2012, the emerging document was known as the Minerals Core Strategy, and much of the information provided below that was published before that date will refer to this title.
 However, to reflect changing national planning legislation and terminology, the document will from now on be termed the Devon Minerals Plan 2011 - 2031.

 Latest News: Local Aggregate Assessment

 The National Planning Policy Framework introduced a new requirement for the preparation of an annual Local Aggregate Assessment.
-In discussion with the other Devon mineral planning authorities, Devon County Council has prepared the first Local Aggregate Assessment for Devon.
+In discussion with the other Devon mineral planning authorities, Devon County Council has prepared the second Local Aggregate Assessment for Devon.
 To view the document please see Local Aggregate Assessment.

 Strategic Stone Study

 One of the issues for the Devon Minerals Plan is the limited supply of locally-distinctive building stone in Devon, with large parts of the county having no quarries producing the stones that contribute to the area's character.
 To provide evidence in addressing this issue, English Heritage has published a 'Building Stone Atlas of Devon' based on work undertaken by Devon County Council.
 The atlas and supporting data can be found at Building Stone Atlas of Devon.

 Devon County Council consulted local communities in the Uffculme/Burlescombe and Ottery St Mary areas on proposals for sand and gravel sites from 15 March to 30 April 2012, and will also be consulting on a ball clay strategy for the Bovey Basin shortly.
 See Mineral Sites Consultation to find out more about the proposals.